c-schubert/of-cpad-library/README.md

 options:

-At least the following modification have to be done.
-Due to latest changes to support solver which either use twoPhaseMixutreThermo, twoPhaseMixture or immiscibleIncompressibleTwoPhaseMixture solver you have one of the following options:
+At least the following modifications have to be done.
+Due to latest changes to support solver, which either use twoPhaseMixutreThermo, twoPhaseMixture or immiscibleIncompressibleTwoPhaseMixture solver you have one of the following options:

 1. You have to make sure that your modified solver Make/options file includes all libraries from the cpad library.
 2. Remove the unecessary mixtureTypes from cpad.H (includes and constructors) and recompile the library.